How does couples therapy work? If you scrunched down all of the data, what are the essential common factors of effective couples therapy?

 Science-based, or evidence-based therapy matters because it was tested against alternative methods.
 The gold standard is to do so in randomized controlled trials.
 Couples therapists who provide evidence-based treatment don’t usually apply a particular theoretical model because they learned it from a book.
 Instead, they pursue formal training and clinical supervision, always adapting their approach to ensure that they are recruiting the best that modern, ongoing research has to offer.

 Becoming a science-based couples therapist requires particular skills of assessment and observation.
 Depending on your degree, science-based couples therapy take years of rigorous coursework and clinical supervision, a grueling licensing process, only after which, your formal training in science-based couples therapy may be certified.
 Most evidence-based couples therapists have years of training after graduate school, and throughout their careers, they continue to apply research from the field’s newest developments.
-There is self-selection process involved in who decides to become a science-based couples therapist.
+There is a self-selection process involved in who decides to become a science-based couples therapist.
 Couples therapy is not just a specialty.
 It is also a passion and a calling.

 Here are the five basic principles of effective couples therapy, which, according to Benson and colleagues characterize effective science-based couples therapy: